andrezomko/FoodExplorer-BackEnd/README.md

  - Download (or clone) this repository
  - Install the node_modules with  $ npm install
  - Check the dependencies in the package.json and install them all ($ npm install dependency name)
- - Run the DB migrations with $ npx knex migrate:latest
+ - Run the DB migrations with $ npx knex migrate:latest (will create user admin automatically)
+ - Admin credencials:
+        - admin@email.com
+        - pssw: 123456
  - Run the app with $npm run build!
 ##  💻 Try it out!